-All stormwater designs were constrained by the regulations set forth by the Virginia but due to the narrow scope of the project and limited professional experience, the BMPs used also had to remain small in size and simple in design.
+All stormwater designs were constrained by the regulations set forth by the Virginia Department of Environmental Quality.
+BMPs had to be designed to handle the prescribed loads, but due to the narrow scope of the project and limited professional experience, the BMPs used also had to remain small in size and simple in design.
 This meant that the amount of impervious area had to be kept to an absolute minimum, which greatly constrained trail design.
 Additionally, ADA requirements constrained trail design and required that an accessible route connected all points of interest.
 To accommodate both of these constraints, trail design had to strategically navigate steep terrain while also limiting impervious areas and cut/fill values.
 Slight cross slopes were also used in some portions of the trail to better facilitate the movement of stormwater towards the appropriate BMPs.
 Straight paths with sharp turns were favored over curved paths with soft turns due to these constraints, although the goal had initially been to create organic and natural trails.